mbrio/jquery.h264/README.md

 * The poster image should be placed in the root level and named poster.jpg
 * And the Flash JW Player should be placed in the root level and named player.swf

+If you'd like to test the playlist capabilities you will need a second video.

+* The video should be placed in the root level and named video2.m4v

 While jQuery h.264 is not JW Player reliant, the demo is.
 You can adjust the demo to test other flash players.

 Flash Embedding